egrigokhan/license-agreements/intract.md

 ACCESS, USE OR ALTERATION OF YOUR TRANSMISSIONS OR CONTENT.
-IN NO EVENT SHALL THE AGGREGATE LIABILITY OF THE INTRACT ENTITIES EXCEED THE GREATER OF ONE U.S. DOLLAR (U.S. $1.00) OR THE AMOUNT YOU PAID TWITTER, IF ANY, IN THE PAST SIX MONTHS FOR THE SERVICES GIVING RISE TO THE CLAIM.
+IN NO EVENT SHALL THE AGGREGATE LIABILITY OF THE INTRACT ENTITIES EXCEED THE GREATER OF ONE U.S. DOLLAR (U.S. $1.00) OR THE AMOUNT YOU PAID Intract, IF ANY, IN THE PAST SIX MONTHS FOR THE SERVICES GIVING RISE TO THE CLAIM.
 THE LIMITATIONS OF THIS SUBSECTION SHALL APPLY TO ANY THEORY OF LIABILITY, WHETHER BASED ON WARRANTY, CONTRACT, STATUTE, TORT (INCLUDING NEGLIGENCE) OR